ealiotta/diffnet/README.md

 	where: 	NeuralNetLoc: 	path to folder containing .h5 keras neural network files (provided)
 		ImageLoc: 	path to folder containing dicom images
 		OutLoc:		path for desired output

+Example dicom files are provided with 3, 6, and 20 diffusion encoding directions.
+After successful completion, you should see one slice of the reconstructed dFA map in a dialog box.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Eric Aliotta, PhD